minlau/mdb-tool/README.md

 {
   "dataSources": [
     {
-      "query": "select 'a' as \"groupName\", 'groupType' as \"groupType\", 'localhost' as hostname, 5432 as port, 'name' as name, 'username' as username, 'password' as password, 'postgresql' as type, 4 as \"maxOpenConns\", 1 as \"maxIdleConns\", 600 as \"connMaxLifetimeInSeconds\", 60 as \"connMaxIdleTimeInSeconds\"",
+      "query": "select 'groupName' as \"groupName\", 'groupType' as \"groupType\", 'localhost' as hostname, 5432 as port, 'name' as name, 'username' as username, 'password' as password, 'postgresql' as type, 4 as \"maxOpenConns\", 1 as \"maxIdleConns\", 600 as \"connMaxLifetimeInSeconds\", 60 as \"connMaxIdleTimeInSeconds\"",

       "hostname": "localhost",
       "port": 5432,
-      "name": "db1",
+      "name": "db",
       "username": "postgres",
       "password": "admin",
       "type": "postgresql"